 - Update your Personal Insurances – When sickness or injury occur you want to ensure there is sufficient $$ to meet property investment outgoings, home loans & living costs.
 Will you need to sell properties to make ends meet if you are injured?
-Let us arrange a free review of your personal insurances by one of our network of trusted & qualified risk insurance brokers, email or call Karen Goad on 07 3849 3816 to find out what we need from you.
+Let us arrange a free review of your personal insurances by one of our network of trusted & qualified risk insurance brokers, contact us for details.

 End of Year tax return check-lists will be sent out in late June together with details on appointment times available in July-September tax season & other options for forwarding your tax information to our team.

-If you have any questions about tax time or any other issue you would like to discuss, please call our team of Chartered Accountants on 07 3849 3816 or email.
+If you have any questions about tax time or any other issue you would like to discuss, please call our team of qualified & experienced accountants on 07 3849 3816 or email.